SharkSnack/shiren-2/content/dungeons/road-to-the-end.md

     <td class="itemEquipment">バ</td>
     <td>B</td>
     <td>Counter Shield</td>
-    <td>Reflects a portion of damage received back at the enemy.<br/>Most effective when your attack power is low, but it can<br/>make Rancor Slug and Intolerable Slug divide.</td>
+    <td>Reflects a portion of damage received back at the enemy.<br/>Most effective when your attack power is low, but it can<br/>make Rancor Sluggy and Venom Sluggy divide.</td>
   </tr>
   <tr>
     <td class="itemEquipment">竜</td>